Stock market today: Asian shares slip following technology selloff on Wall Street

 TOKYO (AP) — Asian shares fell Thursday after heavy selling of big-name tech stocks pushed benchmarks lower on Wall Street.

-Markets declined across the region and U.S. futures also were lower.
+Stocks fell in Tokyo, Hong Kong, Seoul and Sydney but rose in Shanghai.
+U.S. futures were lower.
 Oil prices retreated.

 The declines came despite a sharp upward revision in Japan’s estimated economic growth rate for the January-March quarter, to 2.7%.
 That was above what analysts had expected.